edbennett/publishing-analysis/_episodes/04-jupyter.md

 results that had been calculated based on the first run of the cell.
 This then means that the notebook can get into an inconsistent state, where some variables have "old" data and some are up to date.
-It would be very difficult for another researcher to re-run the notebook in the same order&mdash;they would need to  painstakingly looking through the little numbers Jupyter attaches to the cells after they are run, finding each one sequentially.
+It would be very difficult for another researcher to re-run the notebook in the same order&mdash;they would need to painstakingly look through the little numbers Jupyter attaches to the cells after they are run, finding each one sequentially.
+And in some cases that wouldn't be sufficient&mdash; for example, if a cell had been edited since the last time it was run.

+As an example, let's look at [spiral.ipynb](../files/spiral.ipynb).
+Since the second cell specifies to draw a spiral, we would expect to see one in the output of the third cell, but instead we see a straight line.
+Looking carefully, we can see that the second cell was run _after_ the third cell, so presumably the value of `line_to_draw` was changed.

 To avoid this issue, we should always purge the output, restart the kernel, and re-run our notebooks top-to-bottom once we think our analysis is complete, to ensure that the